Maintaining your cesspit is essential, not just for your household but for your local council authority too.

-Never lift the lid of your cesspit to check levels, inside there are a whole lot of toxic nasties, make sure you have an alarm system fitted within your Pit.
+Never left the lid of your cesspit to check levels, inside there are a whole lot of toxic nasties, make sure you have an alarm system fitted within your pit.